jagorev/distributoreSwag/README.md

 # 🛍️ distributoreSwag

-Welcome to the **Distributore Swag** repository!
+Welcome to the **distributore Swag** repository!
 This project manages a water dispenser controlled via an ESP32.

 ## 📈 Requirements
 ### Hardware